Stop Using Paper Towels

 Grow Your Own Fruit and Vegetables

 One of the ways that you can cut down on plastic packaging is by growing your own food.
-Not only can you grow it without pesticides, it is also fresher and eliminates the carbon emissions from the transport.
+Not only can you grow it without pesticides, but it is also fresher and eliminates the carbon emissions from the transport.
 It doesn’t even matter what type of garden you have, even if you are in an apartment, you can still grow your own food.

 Cook More for Yourself